PKU-ASAL/Simulated-Data/README.md

 # Simulated-Data
 We carried out 5 attacks on three different hosts.
-The attack description and annotation are in their respective compressed files.
+The attack description and annotation are listed in the _doc_ folder.

 ### Simulate on Ubuntu
 We carried out an attack on Ubuntu 20.04.